-SEA SEA Objective e(s) SA Objective(s) Sub-objectives/Appraisal Questions Indicators Targets Water To improve a quality To provide for sustainable a water supply To reduce, a manage floor flooding and the resulting detrimer public well-being, economy and the environment. both presently and taking into account the climate change. • Prevent inappropriate development of the floodplain, and Number of planning permissions granted contrary to the advice of the Environment Agency on flood defence grounds.
+SEA Topic(s) SEA Objective(s) SA Objective(s) Sub-objectives/Appraisal Questions Indicators Targets Water To improve water quality To provide for sustainable sources of water supply To reduce, avoid and manage flood risk Reduce the risk of flooding and the resulting detriment to public well-being, the economy and the environment.
+Minimise local and global pollution and protect or enhance environmental resources.
+Reduce flood risk both presently and taking into account climate change.
+Prevent inappropriate development of the floodplain, and include flood protection systems.
+Include sustainable urban drainage systems where appropriate.
+Minimise water, air, soil, groundwater, noise and light pollution from current activities and the potential for such pollution.
+Protect and enhance the quality of watercourses.
+Number of planning permissions granted contrary to the advice of the Environment Agency on flood defence grounds.
 Percentage of river length assessed as good or very good chemical quality and ecological quality.
-To have no applications permitted contrary to EA advice.
+To ensure that rivers meet their conservation objectives and do not fall below the required standard of quality, as set out in the Water Framework Directive.

-Date: 16 December 2014 Our ref: Various Your ref: Neighbourhood Area SEA Scoping
+Date: 16 December 2014

+Our ref: Various

+Your ref: Neighbourhood Area SEA Scoping

-Mr J. Latham Technical Support Officer Neighbourhood Planning, Strategic Planning & Conservation teams Herefordshire Council Planning Services, Blueschool House, Blueschool Street Hereford, HR1 2ZB
+Mr J. Latham

+Technical Support Officer

+Neighbourhood Planning, Strategic Planning & Conservation teams

+Herefordshire Council

+Planning Services,

+Blueschool House,

+Blueschool Street

+Hereford,

+HR1 2ZB